 Where can I find a list of certified noxious weed seed–free forage and mulch producers?

 MCIA surveys eligible producers every spring and fall to determine availability.
-You’ll find the results of those surveys here on the MCIA website.
+You’ll find the results of those surveys here on the Where to Buy page.

 MCIA certifies that sod intended for installing in challenging environments has met high quality standards.
 This service is a collaborative effort of the Minnesota Turf Association, the University of Minnesota, the Minnesota Department of Transportation, and the Minnesota Crop Improvement Association.